 Related videos:

-Lourdes González Suárez, mother of Denny Adán González, the 33-year-old Cuban who died on April 28 in a detention center for migrants in the state of Georgia, while in the custody of U.S. Immigration and Customs Enforcement (ICE), demanded justice and a "serious and thorough" investigation to clarify the circumstances surrounding her son's death.
+Lourdes González Suárez, mother of Denny Adán González, the 33-year-old Cuban who died on April 28 in a detention center for migrants in the state of Georgia, while in the custody of the U.S. Immigration and Customs Enforcement (ICE), demanded justice and a "serious and thorough" investigation to clarify the circumstances surrounding her son's death.

 "My son was not a file or a number.
-He was a person with dreams, with a family, and with a future that was tragically interrupted," the mother wrote in her letter.
+He was a person with dreams, with family, and with a future that was tragically interrupted," the mother wrote in her letter.
 "The pain I feel is indescribable.
 I have lost my son, and with him, a part of my life that can never be recovered.
-His absence has left a deep and irreparable void in our family."
+His absence has created a deep and irreparable void in our family."

-According to the report, the Emergency Medical Services of Webster County continued their efforts to revive him, but he was pronounced dead at 11:11 PM, 46 minutes after being found.
+According to the report, the Emergency Medical Services of Webster County continued efforts to revive him, but he was pronounced dead at 11:11 PM, 46 minutes after being found.

-Immigration history and arrest of Denny Adán González
+Migratory history and arrest of Denny Adán González

 On December 12, 2025, González was arrested by the Mecklenburg County Sheriff's Office in Charlotte on charges of assaulting a woman and domestic violence.
-ICE issued a detainer order and transferred him to the Stewart Center in January 2026.
+ICE issued a detainer and transferred him to the Stewart Center in January 2026.

 Alarming statistics

-According to information from The Guardian cited by Telemundo, Denny Adán would reportedly be the fourth person to take their own life at the Stewart Detention Center, which has a documented history of at least 13 deaths since 2006.
+According to information from The Guardian cited by Telemundo, Denny Adán would allegedly be the fourth person to take their own life at the Stewart Detention Center, which has a documented history of at least 13 deaths since 2006.

 A study published in the medical journal JAMA on April 16 revealed that the mortality rate in ICE detention centers reached historic levels: 88.9 deaths per 100,000 detainees in fiscal year 2026, the highest level in 22 years, even surpassing the peak recorded during the COVID-19 pandemic.